fieldtrip/website/tutorial/mvpa_light.md

 - `cfg.classifier` indicates which classifier we want to use.
 Here, we use multi-class Linear Discriminant Analysis (LDA).
 [Click here](https://github.com/treder/MVPA-Light#classifiers-for-two-classes) for a full list of available classifiers.
 - `cfg.metric` indicates the metric we use to measure classifier performance.
 Here, *classification accuracy* is used.
 Other metrics such as AUC and F1-score are available.
 [Click here](https://github.com/treder/MVPA-Light#classifier-performance-metrics) for a full list of available metrics.
 - `cfg.k` specifies the number of folds used to calculate the cross-validated performance.
 Cross-validation is explained in more detail in the next section.
-- `cfg.latency` restrict the classification analysis to a specific time window (here 0.5-0.7s).
+- `cfg.latency` restricts the classification analysis to a specific time window (here 0.5-0.7s).
 - `cfg.avgovertime` specifies whether the activity in latency window should be averaged prior to classification.
-If `'no'`, a separate classification is performed for every time point (see section Classification across time).
+If `'no'`, a separate classification is performed for every time point (see section *Classification across time*).
 - `cfg.design` specifies the vector of *class labels*.
 Class labels indicate which class (or experimental condition) trials belong to.
 The task of the classifier is to predict these class labels given the data.
 To this end, we create a vector with *1*'s for the trials belonging to class 1, *2*'s for trials belonging to class 2, and so on.
-Note that the order of the classes does not usually matter (i.e., if you swap the class labels the classification performance does not change).
 For the [MEG-language dataset](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip), there is three classes, namely FIC (class 1), FC (class 2), and IC (class 3).

 Now we can call

     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP, dataIC_LP)

 to perform the analysis.
-It is important to make sure that the order of class labels (FIC, FC, IC) matches the order that the data is passed in to `ft_timelockstatistics`.
+It is important to make sure that the order of class labels (FIC, FC, IC) matches the order that the datasets are passed in to `ft_timelockstatistics`.
 Let us print the resulting classification accuracy

     fprintf('Classification accuracy: %0.2f\n', stat.metric.accuracy)

 For multi-class problems, the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) is a useful metric.
-In a confusion matrix, rows corresponds to the true class labels, columns correspond to predicted class labels.
+In a confusion matrix, rows correspond to the true class labels, columns correspond to predicted class labels.
 The (i,j)-th element gives the proportion of samples of class i that have been classified as class j.
+Consequently, the diagonal of the confusion matrix contains the proportion of correct classifications.
+Off-diagonal elements specify the misclassifications.

     cfg.metric      = 'confusion';
     stat = ft_timelockstatistics(cfg, dataFIC_LP, dataFC_LP, dataIC_LP)